florentpoujol/superpowers-game-fmouseinput-plugin/readme.md

     class MouseInputBehavior extends Sup.Behavior {
       awake() {

-        // if not already done from the scene editor :
-        // add the component
-        new fMouseInput(this.actor);

-        // the set the camera
+        // the component has been added through the scene editor,
-        this.actor.fMouseInput.camera = "Camera";

-        // then just setup some interactions
-        this.actor.fMouseInput.emitter.on("leftClick", () => {
+        // so all you have to do is setup some interactions this.actor.fMouseInput.on("leftClickReleased", () => {
           // do stuff !
         });
       }
     }
-    Sup.registerBehavior(ButtonBehavior);
+    Sup.registerBehavior(MouseInputBehavior);